Aryaman Reddi 🚀

 Arm, Cambridge, United Kingdom

-• Developed an open-source tool (ML Inference Advisor) to optimise neural networks for inference on Arm NPUs using Python (PyTorch, Numpy, Jupyter, Pandas), C++, Kubernetes & Docker.
+• Developed an open-source tool (ML Inference Advisor) to optimise neural networks for inference on Arm GPUs using Python (PyTorch, Tensorflow, Numpy, Jupyter, Pandas), C++, Kubernetes, & Docker.

 Education